Dems confident on methane fee as budget bill moves to Senate

 Rep. Frank Pallone, D-N.J., who chairs the House Energy and Commerce Committee, said he and other Democrats have been working with senators on the methane fee, including Manchin, who chairs the Senate Energy and Natural Resources Committee.

 “We have this very important provision with regard to methane emissions that was worked on with the senators and was also worked on with House members over the last few weeks,” Pallone said at a news conference Friday.
 “So I believe this is pretty much it.
-I mean, there may be some additional changes, but … in terms of the actual substantive authorizing language, I think we’re pretty solid at this point.”
+I mean, there may be some additional changes, but … in terms of paying for it and in terms of the actual substantive authorizing language, I think we’re pretty solid at this point.”

 While the Senate may make minor revisions over the next few weeks, “nothing major, in my opinion,” will be changed or taken out, Pallone said.